-- 1. There shall be a director who shall be responsible for administering, planning, managing, and controlling the center's daily activities and for ensuring that the licensing requirements are met. - Directors shall be age 21 or older, have a high school diploma or GED and have four (4) program years experience in child care or elementary education programs. - 3.
-The following educational levels may be substituted for experience: - a.
+- 1. There shall be a director who shall be responsible for administering, planning, managing, and controlling the center's daily activities and for ensuring that the licensing requirements are met. - 2.
+Directors shall be age 21 or older, have a high school diploma or GED and have four (4) program years experience in child care or elementary education programs. - 3.
+The following educational levels may be substituted for experience:

 A Bachelors or higher Degree in Early Childhood, Child Development or a related field.
 Persons with a Bachelors Degree in a non-related field shall obtain a Child Development Associate (CDA) within their first year of employment.
 Directors previously qualified are exempt.
-(Determination of "related field" will be made by the Child Care Licensing Unit.) - b.
-AA Degree with an emphasis in Early Childhood or Child Development - c.
-A one-year technical certificate in Child Development - d.
-Child Development Associate (CDA) a child care credential from an approved program - 4.
+(Determination of "related field" will be made by the Child Care Licensing Unit.)
+AA Degree with an emphasis in Early Childhood or Child Development c.
+A one-year technical certificate in Child Development

+- d.
+Child Development Associate (CDA)-a child care credential from an approved program. - 4.
 When the director is away from the center, there shall be a person in charge who shall have the authority to carry out daily operations.
-The person in charge shall be age twenty-one (21) or older. - 5.
+The person in charge shall be age twenty-one (21) or older.

 All new directors shall attend New Director's Orientation within six months of employment.
-(This is an orientation class conducted by the Division) - 6.
-The director shall obtain 10 clock hours in early childhood education each year as approved by the Division.
-Documentation of training shall be maintained and available for review. - 7.
-Topics appropriate for continuing early childhood education shall include, but are not limited to the following: - a.
-Child growth and development - b.
-Nutrition and food service - c.
-Parent communication and involvement - d.
-Curriculum and curriculum development - e.
-Developmentally appropriate practice and learning environments - f.
-Behavior management - g.
-Emergency care and first aid h.
-Administration and managem - h.
-Administration and management of early childhood programs - 8.
-The licensee shall notify the Licensing Unit of any change in the person named as director within five (5) working days.
+(This is an orientation class conducted by the Division)

+- The director shall obtain 10 clock hours in early childhood education each year as 6. approved by the Division.
+Documentation of training shall be maintained and available for review.

+- Topics appropriate for continuing early childhood education shall include, but are not limited 7 to the following:

+- Child growth and development a.

+- Nutrition and food service b.

+- Parent communication and involvement c.

+- Curriculum and curriculum development d.

+- Developmentally appropriate practice and learning environments e.

+- f.
+Behavior management

+- Emergency care and first aid

+g.
+Emergency care and first aid Administration and management of early childhood programs

+8. The Licensee shall notify the Licensing Unit of any change in the person named as director within five (5) calendar days.